Translation: fox fire

 Habitat: originates from kitsune and only appears when they are nearby

-APPEARANCE: Kitsunebi, or foxfire, is named for the magical kitsune who are said to create it.
-It appears in large numbers of floating orbs of light, usually only a few centimeters in diameter and less than a meter above the ground.
-The orbs are as bright as lanterns and in most cases red or orange, or some times blue-green, in color.
+Appearance: Kitsunebi, or foxfire, is named for the magical kitsune who are said to create it.
+Kitsunebi appears as a mass of floating orbs of light, usually only a few centimeters in diameter and less than a meter above the ground.
+The orbs are as bright as lanterns and, in most cases, appear red or orange; although they are sometimes blue-green.

-BEHAVIOR: Kitsunebi only appears at night, often as a long chain hundreds or thousands of meters long, as if there were lanterns being carried by invisible bearers.
+Behavior: Kitsunebi appear only at night.
+There can be a long chain of them hundreds or thousands of meters long, as if there were lanterns carried by invisible bearers.
 Often the kitsune responsible for the fireballs are standing right next to the flames, invisible.

-Kitsunebi orbs are formed by foxes, which breath the ball of fire out from their mouths and use it to light their way at night.
-It is most often a sign that a large number of kitsune are nearby—often during yokai events such as the night parade of one hundred demons, yokai wedding ceremonies, and other processions or meetings.
+Kitsunebi are formed by foxes, which breath the ball of fire out from their mouths and use it to light their way at night.
+It is most often a sign that a large number of kitsune are nearby—often lighting yōkai events such as the night parade of one hundred demons, yōkai wedding ceremonies, and other processions or meetings.

-INTERACTIONS: Kitsunebi is not directly dangerous to humans, however the foxes behind it may be.
-Sometimes it is used to trick humans off of their paths at night.
-Other times it is used to lure curious humans into the darkness towards a group of hungry yokai.
-Following kitsunebi usually leads a person to some place that he or she should not be.
-Additionally, because of its similarity to other dangerous hi-no-tama, it is generally not considered to be a good sign.
+Interactions: Kitsunebi are not directly dangerous to humans, however the wild foxes behind the strange lights might be harmful.
+Sometimes, kitsunebi are used to trick humans off of their paths at night as a malicious prank.
+Other times they are used to lure curious humans into the darkness towards a group of hungry yōkai.
+Following kitsunebi is never a good idea—they only lead people to places they should not be.